-Alternative structures, Coppice products, Green woodworking, Softwood and Hardwood Timber, Hurdles, Fencing, Learning outside the classroom, Forest schools, Bushcraft, Ancient history, Alternative structures, composting toilets, fire wood.
+Alternative structures, Coppice products, Green woodworking, Softwood and Hardwood Timber, Hurdles, Fencing, Learning outside the classroom, Forest schools, Bushcraft, Ancient history, Alternative structures, composting toilets.

 Introduction In 2013 I was lucky enough to acquire conygar coppice.
 This served as an impetus for me to follow my dream of setting up a company with three core themes, bespoke and tradition greenwood projects, building alternative structures, and educating outside the classroom.
 Conygar coppice became the name of this business.
 I left my position at the Ancient technology centre, where i had worked for 8 years teaching ancient history through rural crafts, and embarked on what has proven to be an interesting and challenging adventure.

 The woodland Conygar coppice is an ancient woodland which would have once been coppice and standard, details are sketchy.
 The woodland was originally part of the Pitt rivers estate and in the early 20th century was a mixed woodland with conifers, broad leaved standards and coppice understory.
 By the the late 1960’s the coppice had been replanted to conifers namely Douglas fir and European larch with a perimeter remaining, 100 year old Oak standard are scattered throughout.
 The plan is to bring it back to its original state using permaculture principles, introducing a greater variety of species and future proofing the woodland by adding species such as chestnut, walnut and some fruit trees.
 I also plan to increase public access to the woodland by using it as a base for courses and education/ training sessions, wild camping and other leisure activities.
 The name of the woodland means Rabbit warren, after roman introduction, rabbits were kept in enclosures.
 This practice persisted into the medieval period.
 They were originally known as Connies, a rabbit was a young connie.